 This blog post is part of a series exploring the value and benefits of spending time with horses and other animals, including within a therapeutic environment.
 See our previous post: Why Horses for an introduction to, and overview of what to expect from, this series.

-Next time you feel stressed out or overwhelmed by your life and all the challenges you face, take a dog for a walk, stroke a cat, talk to a budgie or watch a goldfish — and let nature and the animals work their power.
+Next time you feel stressed out or overwhelmed by your life and all the challenges you face, take a dog for a walk, cuddle a cat, talk to a horse or watch a goldfish — and let nature and the animals work their power.

 “Cali teaches me every day that there are forces greater than medicine and technology… She has been the guardian of not only my physical body but also my soul.
 In times of loneliness and fear she has again and again offered herself wholeheartedly and unselfishly to me… I have had the opportunity to share my soul with a wise and generous teacher.
 When I needed it most, God sent me an angel disguised in fur to remind me of the power of love”